aaronfreed/aaronfreed.github.io/README.md

    * Our initial 0.9 release is all but certain to include:
       * a [unified build system](https://mesonbuild.com/) across Windows, Linux, and MacOS (probably about 95% implemented)
       * Solra and Nemo&rsquo;s Second Music System (which is already completely coded and just needs to be implemented)
-   * Additional goals, if we can complete them within a reasonable timeframe, are:
+   * Additional goals for 0.9, if we can complete them within a reasonable timeframe, are:
-      * yeet ffmpeg to an external binary, enabling more flexible encoding settings and hardware-accelerated encoding
+      * yeet ffmpeg to an external binary, enabling hardware-accelerated rendering and more flexible encoding settings
       * add a way to edit controls in-game, without quitting to the menu
+   * The [issues page](https://github.com/Aleph-Bet-Marathon/alephbet/issues) includes many, though by no means all, of our longer-term plans

 Pages currently hosted here: